 Zyrtec is the most common brand name for the drug cetirizine.
 Other popular names are Alleroff and Select.
 It is an antihistamine.
 Dogs can safely ingest and process the drug.

 The two most common conditions that Zyrtec treats in dogs are Atopic Dermatitis and Allergic Dermatitis.
+Common issues that come from Atopic Dermatitis include:

 Is Zyrtec Safe for Your Dog?